The Proclaimers discography

-The Scottish pop–rock band The Proclaimers have released eleven studio albums, six compilation albums, one extended play and twenty-five singles.
+The discography of Scottish pop–rock band The Proclaimers consists of thirteen studio albums, six compilation albums, one extended play and twenty-five singles.
 They came to attention with their 1987 single "Letter from America", which reached No. 3 in the United Kingdom, and the 1988 single "I'm Gonna Be (500 Miles)", which topped charts in Australia, Iceland and New Zealand.
 The duo's biggest album, Sunshine on Leith (1988) has been certified multi-Platinum in Australia and Canada, selling over 2 million copies worldwide, including around 700,000 in the United States.
 The Proclaimers have sold over 5 million albums worldwide.

 Their debut album This Is the Story (1987) spawned the singles "Throw the 'R' Away" and "Make My Heart Fly", whilst the second single to be released from the album, "Letter from America" became a commercial success for the duo.
 Their second album, Sunshine on Leith (1988) continued commercial success for the band, with the albums lead single "I'm Gonna Be (500 Miles)" since becoming the band's signature song.
 The single has sold over 1.2 million copies in the United Kingdom and over 800,000 copies in the United States.
+Their third album, Hit the Highway, was released in March 1994, and was supported by its lead single "Let's Get Married" which reached the top ten in the singles charts in Iceland, whilst reaching the top thirty in the United Kingdom and Austria.
+The band took a break from recording before releasing their fourth album Persevere in May 2001.
+Their greatest hits album, The Best of The Proclaimers, was released in April 2002, eventually being certified Platinum by the British Phonographic Industry (BPI).
+Follow up albums, Born Innocent (2003) and Restless Soul (2005) achieved the most success in their native Scotland where they reached numbers 7 and 9 respectively.

+They returned to chart prominence in the United Kingdom with the release of their seventh studio album, Life with You (2007).
+It charted atop the albums charts in their native Scotland, whilst reaching number 13 in the United Kingdom and being certified Silver by the BPI.
+Subsequent album releases – Notes & Rhymes (2009), Like Comedy (2012) and Let's Hear It for the Dogs (2015) proved equally as successful.
+In 2014, the song "Cap in Hand" rose to prominence during the referendum on Scottish independence.
+It reached number 6 on the Scottish Singles Charts, whilst reaching number 62 on the UK Singles Charts.
+Their eleventh album, Angry Cyclist, was released in August 2018, followed by their twelfth, Dentures Out (2022).